-For details on these parameters, refer to Chapter 3, General Configuration and Monitoring of the Cisco RF Gateway 1 Configuration Guide, part number 4025112.
+For details on these parameters, see Chapter 3, General Configuration and Monitoring of the Cisco RF Gateway 1 Configuration Guide, part number 4025112.

 This bug has been corrected in the configuration file in 1.02.19.
-Upon upgrade to 1.02.19, these three parameters will appear to have changed value as seen in the System/IP Network page of the web GUI, and as a result, the IP ports may not be configured properly for operation immediately after upgrade (after the subsequent reboot that follows activation).
+Upon upgrade to 1.02.19, these three parameters will appear to have changed value as seen in the System/IP Network page of the web GUI.
+As a result, the IP ports may not be configured properly for operation immediately after upgrade (after the subsequent reboot that follows activation).

-Refer to Upgrade Procedure for Customers Running 1.02.09.
+See Upgrade Procedure for Customers Running 1.02.09 (on page 9).